Introduction -renting as a contractor

 Compare the costs

 Your company may, at some point, undergo an HMRC enquiry.
 As part of this, you would need to try and show that the temporary accommodation expenses are necessary.
-You could, therefore, compare the rent away from home costs and utility bills against the mileage cost to get you to and from the work site.
+You could, therefore, compare the renting away from home costs and utility bills against the mileage cost to get you to and from the work site.
 In addition, if you drive to the temporary worksite, you can claim business mileage expenses under HMRC’s approved rates.

 The available rates for business mileage expenses when using your own vehicle to get to your work site are: